Windows 11 has a new Start menu with an unified design

 New menu (left), Old menu (right) / Image: Mauro Huculak

-One complaint I’ve heard about the new design is the larger layout, as many users have said that it’s too big.
+One complaint I’ve heard about the new design is the larger layout, as many users say it’s too big.
 Some other people called the new design just “ugly.”
-However, one thing to point out is that the bigger layout only appears on larger displays.
-For example, if you use a high scaling setting, the menu will retain the same size as the previous version.
+However, one thing to note is that the larger layout only appears on larger displays.
+For example, if you use a high scaling setting, the menu will retain its size from the previous version.

 Start menu different sizes